Te Tiriti o Waitangi policy

 Health/Hauora

 Health and Hauora are often used interchangeably.
 Hauora however, has a more holistic scope than the narrow traditional western constructs of health that have dominated mainstream health service provision.
-It is about health and wellbeing rather than the absence of illness or disease.
+It is a positive framing of health and wellbeing rather than a focus on the absence of illness or disease.
 The most well-known model of Māori health is Sir Mason Durie’s Te Whare Tapa Wha[8], which identifies four inextricably connected, interdependent and equally important foundations for health and wellbeing: taha tinana (physical health, taha wairua (spiritual health), taha whānau (family health) and taha hinengaro (mental health).
 Going forward, and consistent with more contemporary understandings of health even within western paradigms, Pharmac Te Pātaka Whaioranga will understand health to align with hauora with respect to all the people it serves – not only Māori.

 Health Equity